-Now, in no way should it be construed from the above, that all peoples must become Jews in order to be followers of the "True Religion" or to be loved by G-d.
+Now, in no way should it be construed from the above, that all peoples must become Jews in order to be followers of the "True Religion" or to be loved by God.
 On the contrary, Torah True Judaism is a universal religion which recognizes the value and role of every individual, Jew and non-Jew alike.
-We all have a role to play in coming close to G-d and fulfilling His purpose in Creation.
+We all have a role to play in coming close to God and fulfilling His purpose in Creation.
 Nonetheless, our roles are different.
-For more information as to the purpose and role of non-Jews in fulfilling G-d's will, see
+For more information as to the purpose and role of non-Jews in fulfilling God's will, reach out to your local orthodox Jewish synagogue and inquire about the seven laws of Noah that were given to Moses at Sinai for all mankind.